oakulikov/trainer/tests/README.md

 # Testing Framework for Trainer Application

-This directory contains test files for the trainer application using the custom testing framework.
+This directory contains test files for the trainer application using Go's standard testing framework.

 ## Test File Format